gmazzap/OptionsStorage/README.md

     // following line does the same thing of previous two
     $storage = new GM\OptionsStorage( 'my-option' );

-When `fromDB()` is called, **entire** container state is overriden with anything in database (unless otion is empty, in that case method does nothing).
+When `fromDB()` is called, **entire** container state is overriden with anything in database (unless option is empty, in that case method does nothing).
 So, using the constructor method is possible to avoid unwanted state override.
 The constructor method has another effect: when used (even if the option is empty), then the `toDB()` can be called without any argument: the option name passed to constructor will be used as default.

 ###DB and files data naming conflicts###